 Asset Delivery – Processes associated with the delivery of assets

-These are illustrated in below.
+These are illustrated in Figure 1 below.

 The Rights Management process is covered by Avails and is not further discussed in this document.
 See www.movielabs.com/md/avails for more information.